codeplaysoftware/syclacademy/README.md

 *  Browse SYCL news, videos, projects and more on the [sycl.tech community website](https://sycl.tech/)
 *  Get a list of the [available SYCL implementations](https://sycl.tech/#get-sycl)

+## Contributing to SYCL Academy

+Contributions to the materials are very gratefully received and this can be done by submitting a Pull Request with any changes.
+Please limit the scope of each Pull Request so that they can be reviewed and merged in a timely manner.

 ## Lesson Materials

 #### How to use the Materials